 In order to provide guidance in developing SOCs, and to attain a greater level of consistency, the Department issued a policy on development of SOCs on October 25, 2012.
 The policy provides guidance to permit writers on standard time frames for schedules for common activities, and guidance on factors to modify the length of the schedule.

 ✓ Not applicable; this permit does not contain a SOC.
-Limits have not become more restrictive.
-No SOC is allowed because the facility is already capable of meeting the new effluent limits.

 SPILLS, OVERFLOWS, AND OTHER UNAUTHORIZED DISCHARGE REPORTING: